 John cites the work of Brad Denny, a principal at Deloitte Consulting and co-author of “From Employee Experience to Human Experience.”
 According to Brad, “Employee engagement was very top-down, the organization deciding what employees needed.
 Employee experience, by contrast, brings employees into the conversation to look at the work itself, finding out what employees need to do their work, to make them successful.”

 That’s not to say employee engagement isn’t a good thing.
-It’s long been shown to have a direct and measurable impact on an organization’s financial success.
+It’s long been shown to have a direct and measurable impact on an organization’s business performance.
 And engaged employees are less likely to leave a company.
 It’s just that employee engagement alone doesn’t go far enough.
 As John points out, “Many organizations and their HR leaders have concluded they need to do more to meet the needs of their workers.”

 That’s where the concept of employee experience comes in.